-Black Friday Apple 2021 | Deals on iPhone, Macbook, Ipad and Mac accessories
+Black Friday Apple 2021 | Deals on iPhone, MacBook, iPad and Mac Accessories

 You can also find the best Black Friday 2021 deals here.

 Note: some of the links posted here are from affiliates.
-Despite this, none of the articles mentioned have been proposed by either the brands or the stores, their introduction being a unique decision of the team of editors.
+Despite this, none of the articles mentioned have been proposed either by the brands or by the stores, their introduction being a unique decision of the team of editors.